greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/auto-explain.html.md

 The `auto_explain` module provides a means for logging execution plans of slow statements automatically, without having to run `EXPLAIN` by hand.

-The Greenplum Database `auto_explain` module was runs only on the Greenplum Database master segment host.
+The Greenplum Database `auto_explain` module was runs only on the Greenplum Database coordinator segment host.
 It is otherwise equivalent in functionality to the PostgreSQL `auto_explain` module.

 ## <a id="topic_reg"></a>Loading the Module